 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Top Attractions in Redding & Upstate California
+Top Things To Do in Northern California Near Redding & Upstate

 The first stop for most visitors to Redding, California is to the city’s landmark attraction, the Sundial Bridge.
 The Sundial Bridge is meant as an avenue for bicycles and pedestrians to cross the Sacramento River.
 It is a popular starting point to visits in the city due to it being the center of several top attractions in Redding.